Week 7: The Book of Abraham

 Photographs and transcripts of the complete collection of Kirtland Egyptian Papers produced by Joseph Smith and his scribes in late 1835, available on the Joseph Smith Papers website.

-- “Translation and Historicity of the Book of Abraham,” Gospel Topics Essays.
-This article on the Church’s website addresses some of the difficult issues concerning the Joseph Smith Papyri.
+“Translation and Historicity of the Book of Abraham,” Gospel Topics Essays.
+This article on the Church’s website addresses some of the issues concerning the Joseph Smith Papyri.

 John Gee, A Guide to the Joseph Smith Papyri (Provo, UT: Foundation for Ancient Research and Mormon Studies, 2000); and “Some Puzzles from the Joseph Smith Papyri,” FARMS Review 20, no. 1 (2008): 113–37.

 Michael D. Rhodes, “A Translation and Commentary of the Joseph Smith Hypocephalus,” BYU Studies 17, no. 3 (Spring 1977): 1–13; and “The Joseph Smith Hypocephalus…Twenty Years Later” (1997).

-- “Explanation to Accompany Facsimile 2, circa 15 March 1842,” The Joseph Smith Papers.
-The earliest known copy of Facsimile 2 is a hand-drawn document that shows the lacunae (portions that were missing) in the original Egyptian manuscript.
-These lacunae were filled in (probably using other portions of Joseph Smith’s papyrus) for Reuben Hedlock’s woodcut that was published in Times and Seasons 3, no. 10 (15 March 1842).
-Hedlock’s version became the source of Facsimile 2 in all subsequent publications of the Book of Abraham, including the one in the current edition of the Pearl of Great Price.
+“Explanation to Accompany Facsimile 2, circa 15 March 1842,” The Joseph Smith Papers.
+The earliest known copy of Facsimile 2 is a hand-drawn document that indicates there were lacunae (portions that were missing) in the original Egyptian manuscript.
+These lacunae were filled in—probably using other portions of Joseph Smith’s papyrus—when Reuben Hedlock created the woodcut that was published in Times and Seasons 3, no. 10 (15 March 1842).
+Hedlock’s woodcut became the source of Facsimile 2 in all subsequent publications of the Book of Abraham, including the one in the current edition of the Pearl of Great Price.

-Produced by FairMormon, A Most Remarkable Book: Evidence for the Divine Authenticity of the Book of Abraham addresses some of the criticisms of the Book of Abraham and puts forth evidence for its divine authenticity.
+Produced by FAIR, A Most Remarkable Book: Evidence for the Divine Authenticity of the Book of Abraham addresses some of the criticisms of the Book of Abraham and puts forth evidence for its divine authenticity.